PCM11/pands-weekly-tasks/README.md

-# pands-weekly-tasks
+# Pands-weekly-tasks

 ## Problem Sheet 2024

-This repository contains weekly problem tasks for semester 1 of Programming and Scripting Module on Higher Data Analytics course offered by ATU Galway
+This repository contains weekly problem tasks for semester 1 of Programming and Scripting Module for Higher Data Analytics course offered by ATU Galway.

 It contains intructions and a brief explanation about each program.

-## Requirements.
+## Requirements

 I used python to create the programs, and it can be installed by downloading [anaconda](https://www.anaconda.com/download).
 I also used a notebook editor which can be accessed through [Visual Studio Code](https://code.visualstudio.com/) installation.

-# Programs
+## Programs

 ## 1. Helloworld.py

 This program displays "Hello World! when it is run.

 ## 2. Bank.py

-*Write a program called bank.py which prompts the user and read in two money amounts (in cent); adds the two >amounts and prints out the answer in a format with a euro sign and decimal point between the euro and cent of the amount.*
+*Write a program called bank.py which prompts the user and read in two money amounts (in cent); adds the two amounts and prints out the answer in a format with a euro sign and decimal point between the euro and cent of the amount.*

 This program prompts the user to enter two amount of money in cents.
 Add the the two amounts and print it in Euro an cent amount.